 So here’s a full guide on how to measure keyword difficulty, how to approach keyword research, what factors matter, and how to use this metric to boost your rankings.

-What Is Keyword Difficulty?
+What Is Keyword Difficulty (KD)?

 However, many SEO professionals view keyword difficulty as a general concept rather than a fixed metric tied to a specific tool.

-Why Keyword Difficulty Matters in SEO
+Why Does Keyword Difficulty Matter in SEO?

 Understanding Your Competition

-For example, its Keyword Gap Tool lets you compare up to five competitors and see exactly which keywords they rank for, where they’re getting traffic, and what kind of content is helping them succeed.
-Instead of guessing, you can reverse-engineer their keyword strategy and find gaps you can take advantage of.
+Search Atlas gives you several ways to understand how easy it is to rank, beyond just the KD score.
+For example, the Keyword Gap Tool lets you compare up to five competitors and see exactly which keywords they rank for, where they’re getting traffic, and what kind of content is helping them succeed.
+The Keyword Gap Tool lets you reverse-engineer their keyword strategy and find gaps you can take advantage of.

-- Keyword Gap: Keywords your competitors rank for, but you don’t.
+- Keyword Gap.
+Keywords your competitors rank for, but you don’t.
 These are great targets for new content.

-- Keyword Opportunities: Keywords that at least one competitor ranks for, but you don’t.
+- Keyword Opportunities.
+Keywords that at least one competitor ranks for, but you don’t.
 Perfect for expanding your reach.

-- Unique Keywords: Keywords only you rank for.
+- Unique Keywords.
+Keywords only you rank for.
 Helps you see your strengths and where you’re standing out.

 Setting Your Priorities

-Think of it like this: Some work is quick and easy, some takes moderate effort, and some requires a serious time investment.
+Keyword difficulty helps you set priorities.
+Some work is quick and easy, some takes moderate effort, and some requires a serious time investment.
 The same applies to keyword difficulty.

 Creating a Content Strategy